prakashsellathurai/grimoire/README.md

 # Grimoire

-This repository serves as a collection of my competition scripts and a scratchbook for learning new things.
+This repository serves as a collection of my magic spells and a scratchbook.

 ## Structure

-- `competition_scripts/`: Stores scripts used in various competitions.
+- `spells/`: Stores scripts used in various competitions.and personal projects.
 - `scratchbook/`: A place for notes and experiments while learning.